Pyrrha-Foundation/pyrrha-coin/doc/op_merkleroot.md

 Unbalanced binary trees are trees whose leaves occur at different depths.

-In that situation, the calculated element indexes will be the position of the element **at its depth**.
+In that situation, the calculated element indexes will be the position of the element **at its own depth and reading from left to right**.
-Let us examine this unbalanced tree, where elements are named alphabetically and inner nodes are named reverse alphabetically:
+Let us examine this unbalanced tree, where elements are named alphabetically and inner nodes are named reverse alphabetically.
+Each element is annotated with its depth and index like this "-(depth, index)":
 ```
-    z
+    z-(0,0)
    /       \
-   y  c
+  y-(1,0)   c-(1,1)
  /       \
- a   b
+a-(2,0)   b-(2,1)
 ```

-In this tree the returned index of both b and c is 1, because they are both element 1 at their own level (a, b) and (y,c).
+In this tree the returned index of both b and c is 1, because they are both element 1 at their own level, respectively (a, b) and (y,c).

 ### Verifiable Database Operations